runar-labs/runar-swift/swift-serializer/SWIFT_ALIGNMENT.md

 - Swift `SerializationContext` uses `profileId` (string) rather than an optional public key list equivalent.

 Required changes (Swift):
-- Align `SerializationContext` fields with Rust: `keystore`, `resolver`, `networkId`, `profilePublicKey: Data?` (or a generic recipient key representation matching `RunarKeys`).
+- Align `SerializationContext` fields with Rust: `keystore`, `resolver`, `networkId`, `profilePublicKey: Data?`.
 - Remove using the type name as a label.
-Field‑level encryption should be applied by the macro‑generated `Encrypted` type when serializing structs; envelope encryption remains the outer layer when a context is provided.
+Field‑level encryption should be applied by the macro‑generated `Encrypted` type when serializing structs or by the typed container element encryption path (see §9); envelope encryption remains the outer layer when a context is provided.
 - Deserialization must decrypt when `is_encrypted` is set, using the provided keystore, before attempting CBOR decode for the category.

 ---

+### 9) Container Element Encryption (typed containers)

+Rust adds element‑level encryption for typed containers when a `SerializationContext` is present and an encryptor is registered for the element type:
+- Wire names become parameterized `list<ElemWire>` / `map<string,ElemWire>`.
+- Payload encodes each element as a CBOR byte‑string (`CBOR(EncryptedT)`), or as plain `T` values when no context/registration is present.
+- Heterogeneous containers (`list<any>` / `map<string,any>`) remain as collections of `{category, typename, value}` entries and do not auto‑encrypt elements; struct elements can still be explicitly inserted in encrypted form.

+Required changes (Swift):
+- Add a Swift encrypt registry mirroring Rust (type → encryptor) wired up by macros, so `listTyped/mapTyped` can element‑encrypt when context exists.
+- On serialize of typed containers, if context + encryptor available, emit CBOR collection of byte‑strings; else emit CBOR of `[T]`/`[String: T]`.
+- On deserialize of typed containers, accept exactly these two encodings and decrypt per element when needed.

+---

-### 9) Error Handling and Unknown Names
+### 10) Error Handling and Unknown Names

 Rust:
 - Unknown wire names → error on deserialize.